 Honorary Trustee service began 1983-84 school year and is still currently serving in that capacity.

-· Genuine love and interest in Applewild today!
+Genuine love for and interest in Applewild today!

 Jeanne has been a loyal and faithful volunteer to Applewild for over 42 years.
 Her commitment, guidance, and leadership have been a true gift to Applewild.

 “In Jay Crocker we observe warmth, good humor, absence of pretense, generosity and a smile that says, "I care about you," all served up with great vitality.
 She is an extraordinary combination of Intellect, Conscience and Imagination - three qualities we often meet singly, but seldom together and rarely in such balance.
 She enjoys the love and admiration of the entire Applewild community." - Al Stone, Honorary Trustee

 "Jay Crocker is a class act in every way.
 She is so understated that she doesn't get the credit she deserves.
 She is thoughtful, dedicated and always helpful, but what I remember most is her values!
 She was the conscience of the Applewild Board, always reminding us to be true to our principles." - Ronald Ansin, Honorary Trustee